Update: All sections revised.

 The Kia PV5 is set to be the brand’s first mid-sized, purpose-built vehicle (PBV), launching globally this year.
 As part of Kia’s PBV business strategy, it was unveiled as a concept during the Consumer Electronics Show 2024 event in Las Vegas alongside two other PBV concepts, the PV7 and PV1.

-The United States is very likely to be the multi-purpose vehicle’s biggest market.
-I say this because Kia unveiled the concept at CES 2024 in Las Vegas, and at the Work Truck Week in Indianapolis shortly thereafter, making its local intentions clear.
-In its announcement for the latter, it had this to say:
+Kia was potentially viewing the United States as a big market for the multi-purpose vehicle.
+I say this because the company unveiled the concept at CES 2024 in Las Vegas, and at the Work Truck Week in Indianapolis shortly thereafter, making its local intentions clear.

 The PV5 concept was presented at CES in various versions, including Basic, High Roof, Robotaxi and Pickup, with potential for arrival in the US market in 2026.